Learning and Laughing in SEO

 according to comScore.
 Sites with funny videos topped the list.

-The word coming out of comScore is really important for those in the Internet marketing industry to hear because it’s good to know that humor and education are extremely powerful weapons in our SEO efforts.
+The word coming out of comScore is really important for those in the Digital marketing industry to hear because it’s good to know that humor and education are extremely powerful weapons in our SEO efforts.

 There were some particularly notable things I recognized about the best performing sites in both of these site categories.